mavryk-network/mavryk-protocol/docs/developer/tezt.rst

 - it should be easy to use and extend.

-Therefore, Tezt and Tezt-Tezos have been leveraged to build a test suite for Mavkit.
+Therefore, Tezt and Tezt-Mavryk have been leveraged to build a test suite for Mavkit.
 See :src:`tezt/README.md` for details on its implementation.

 The rest of this page explains how to run the test suite and how to add new tests.